WHAT IS PSORIATIC ARTHRITIS?

 DMARDs including methotrexate, sulfasalazine and leflunomide can be used to reduce symptoms of inflammation, and can slow down disease progression and risk of damage in the long term.
 They are particularly effective if taken soon after your symptoms first appear.

 Biologic medicines are used when other medications have been tried but severe symptoms are still present.
-Medicines like Enbrel are made from human proteins that get right to the source of the problem.
-Enbrel catches onto and restrains another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
+Medicines like Enbrel® are made from human proteins that get right to the source of the problem.
+Enbrel® catches on to and restrains another protein already in your body called tumour necrosis factor (TNF), which is a naturally occurring chemical messenger in your bloodstream.
 Too much TNF often plays a part in causing the painful swelling and redness around your joints in rheumatological conditions.
-Enbrel works by blocking the effects of too much TNF, which means that it cannot start the process that leads to inflammation.
+Enbrel® works by helping to block the effects of too much TNF, which means that it cannot start the process that leads to inflammation.

 Surgery may be needed when pain is severe or when deformities are disabling.
 For example, deformed joints in the feet may make it painful and difficult to walk, while deformities in the hands may make everyday tasks difficult.